rendermani/ascio-hostbill/README.md

-# Ascio Hostbill registrar-plugin
-## Plugin for registering domains with Hostbill via the Ascio registrar
+# Ascio-Hostbill domain registrar plugin

-Installation instruction
+##Installation instruction

 * Place all files in the Hostbill includes/modules/Domain directory
 * You can't checkout directly into the Domain directory because it is not empty